 How Do Doctors Monitor Treatment for Congenital Hypothyroidism?

-Your baby will need blood tests so we can check his or her thyroid hormone levels and adjust his or her levothyroxine dose accordingly.
+Your baby will need blood tests so we can check their thyroid hormone levels and adjust their levothyroxine dose accordingly.

 Your baby’s endocrinologist or pediatrician will ask you to bring your baby in for blood tests every 1-2 months during the first year of life, every 2-3 months in the second and third years, and every 4-6 months after your baby’s third year.

-During your baby’s first 3 years, it is very important that his or her thyroid hormone levels are in the normal range.
+During your baby’s first 3 years, it is very important that their thyroid hormone levels are in the normal range.
 This will help make sure that your baby’s brain develops properly.

 It is very important that you keep your doctor’s appointments and give your baby the medicine every day.

 What is the long-term outlook for congenital hypothyroidism?

 Your baby should do well and be healthy if we treat them early and with the right dose of medication.
 If your baby’s treatment is delayed or the dose of thyroid hormone given is too low, it may affect their development, learning and school performance.

 Rev. 4/2015.
 Mass General for Children and Massachusetts General Hospital do not endorse any of the brands listed on this handout.
 This handout is intended to provide health information so that you can be better informed.
 It is not a substitute for medical advice and should not be used to treatment of any medical conditions.